WPCloudDeploy/wp-cloud-deploy/README.md

 ## Change Log ##
 4.16.6
 ------
+* New: WPAPP - Add option to filter server list based on whether the server needs to be restarted.
 * Tweak: WPAPP - Hide certain backup fields when backups are enabled - applies to both the backup tab on servers and sites.

 4.16.5